leoxiong-zzz/chromepass/README.md

     e.
 Make sure `chromepass.py` has execute permissions.

     f.
 Restart Chrome.
-If the native messaging host has not been successfully registered, kill all instances of chrome and start with debugging enabled `--enable-logging --v=1`.
+If the native messaging host has not been successfully registered, kill all instances of Chrome and start with debugging enabled `--enable-logging --v=1`.

 ### How it works